Dorothea Flock: Biography

 But all measures, further interventions by notaries public as well as the efforts of the Nuremberg council remained unsuccessful.
 Georg Heinrich Flock had no other option but to turn with a supplication to the Imperial Aulic Council in Vienna.
 Then the tide seemed to turn: On 18 March 1630, Georg Heinrich obtained for his wife a mandate by which Dorothea should be granted easing of detention until childbirth and the assistance of an advocate; and the prince-bishop was called for mediation "so that there is no cause for complaint".
 The prince-bishop did not reply.

 Therefore, on 23 March 1630, Georg Heinrich again contacted the Imperial Aulic Council, which thereupon strengthened its mandate.
 Again there was no reaction from Bamberg.
 Only when on 17 April Duke of Fürstenberg, president of the Aulic Council, himself stepped into the case and Georg Heinrich even threatened to appeal to the pope, the prince-bishop replied to the first mandate of 18 March.
 He extensively took a stand against the allegation, appeased the situation and mentioned that Dorothea in the meantime had given birth to a healthy daughter.
 He defended his actions and had not changed his opinion in the least.
 On 28 April he even let Dorothea Flock – six weeks after childbirth – transfer into the Malefizhaus in Bamberg again.
-But also the Aulic Council remained determined and wrote another mandate on 11 May.
+But also the Aulic Council remained determined and issued another mandate on 11 May.
 This however reached Bamberg five days too late.
 Under torture Dorothea Flock had already confessed the crime of witchcraft and was sentenced to death by the court of lay assessors on 14 May.

 Before execution Dorothea Flock was to be gripped with red-hot pincers, then burnt alive.
 The remnants of her corpse were to be burnt to powder and ashes because of her alleged misdeeds by witchcraft, her reneging God Almighty and the Holy Trinity.
 The witch hunters learned of the imminent arrival of the mandate.
 They accelerated the execution and Dorothea was killed half an hour before the messenger arrived with the Imperial order of her release.
 Due to these events, a resistance circle called "Hofmann’s friendship", with Georg Heinrich Flock and the Hofmanns, was formed in Nuremberg to agitate against further witch trials.
 They used the meeting of the electoral princes in Regensburg from July to September 1630 to make public to the participants the numerous infringements of laws in Bamberg.